SKY-ALIN/regta/docs/source/user_guide/logging.rst

 .. note::
-   If you use in-code start, you don't have to use logger factory, you can specify logger as a object.
+   If you use in-code start, you don't have to use logger factory, you can specify logger as an object.